Loews profit rises as catastrophe losses at CNA fall

-(Reuters) - Hotels, energy and financial services conglomerate Loews Corp’s (L.N) third-quarter profit rose, helped by higher investment income and lower catastrophe losses at CNA Financial Corp (CNA.N), its largest holding.
+Oct 29 (Reuters) - Hotels, energy and financial services conglomerate Loews Corp’s third-quarter profit rose, helped by higher investment income and lower catastrophe losses at CNA Financial Corp, its largest holding.

-Catastrophe losses after taxes at CNA Financial - in which Loews has a 90 percent stake - fell to $18 million, in the third quarter, from $32 million a year earlier.
+Catastrophe losses after tax at CNA Financial - in which Loews has a 90 percent stake - fell to $18 million, in the third quarter, from $32 million a year earlier.

 Net operating profit at the seventh-largest commercial insurer in the United States rose to $216 million, or 80 cents per share, from $91 million, or 34 cents per share, a year earlier.

-Insurance companies like Travelers Cos Inc (TRV.N) and Chubb Corp (CB.N) reported record profits as they benefited from lower catastrophe losses and an increase in insurance rates.
+Insurance companies like Travelers Cos Inc and Chubb Corp reported record profits as they benefited from lower catastrophe losses and an increase in insurance rates.

 Loews, run by the billionaire Tisch family, said net investment income for the third quarter more than doubled to $682 million from the earlier year.